matgeor/mat.geo/README.md

 # Focuser

 In order for the observer to see the object (which is usually far far away), the image formed by objective has to fall in the object plane (focus) of the eyepiece.
-In order for this to be facilitated well, we need to have a mechanism (called as \emph{focuser}) with which the separation (length) between objective and eyepiece can be carefully adjusted.
+In order for this to be facilitated well, we need to have a mechanism (called as focuser) with which the separation (length) between objective and eyepiece can be carefully adjusted.
 This is done, by looking through the eyepiece.
 Ready made focusers are available in the market.

 In the affoscope a home made focuser was used.
 As described above, this is done by using a MTA and FTA.
 THe eyepiece is kept inside the MTA.
 The threaded assembly allows careful adjustment of the focus.